Texas Public Policy Foundation

 Ties to the Franklin Center for Government and Public Integrity

-The Texas Public Policy Foundation hosts writers from the ALEC-connected Franklin Center for Government and Public Integrity, which screens potential reporters on their “free market” views as part of the job application process.
+The Texas Public Policy Foundation has hosted writers from the ALEC-connected Franklin Center for Government and Public Integrity, which screens potential reporters on their “free market” views as part of the job application process.
 The Franklin Center funds reporters in over 40 states.
 Despite their non-partisan description, many of the websites funded by the Franklin Center have received criticism for their conservative bias.
 On its website, the Franklin Center claims it "provides 10 percent of all daily reporting from state capitals nationwide."

 Franklin Center Funding